-varicose veins should not be stripped anymore.
-The Whiteley Clinic never strips varicose veins
+Research has shown that varicose veins should not be stripped anymore.
+The Whiteley Clinic never strip varicose veins

 Yet still, there are some clinics – including certain NHS hospitals – who persist in vein stripping, exposing their patients to unnecessary pain, prolonged recovery times and a vastly increased risk of recurrence.